 5. Best Anti-Dandruff Shampoo To Remove Color

 When you’ve got a hair question, there’s a wealth of information to be found on beauty message boards.
-For example, they’re full of suggestions for removing hair dye, and Head & Shoulders Classic Clean is a product that pops up often, with commenters saying that this two-in-one shampoo and conditioner not only fights dandruff, itching, and flakes, but also removes color quickly and efficiently.
-Though there’s more anecdotal evidence behind this method than science, people swear Head & Shoulders gets their color out instantly, so it’s certainly worth a try.
+For example, they’re full of suggestions for removing hair dye, and Head & Shoulders Classic Clean is a product that pops up often.
+Commenters say that this two-in-one shampoo and conditioner not only fights dandruff, itching, and flakes, but also removes color quickly and efficiently.
+Though there’s more anecdotal evidence than science behind this method, people swear Head & Shoulders gets their color out instantly, so it’s certainly worth a try.

 You May Also Like